-- a) When a company flotation takes place, it may involve a placing of shares.
-This is where shares are sold off to a group of buyers, usually the large financial institutions such as investment trusts and life assurance companies.
-The general public does not get the opportunity to buy into the new share issue. - b) The FTSE All-Share index is a stock market index that rises and falls in line with the value of all of the shares in the FTSE 350 and FTSE SmallCap groups.
-These two groups include many but not all of the shares listed on the London Stock Exchange; the FTSE Fledgling group of shares is not included in the All-Share index. - c) A takeover bid occurs where one company attempts to purchase a majority of another company's shares, in order to be able to control the target company's activities.
-A hostile takeover bid refers to a takeover bid that is rejected by the target company's directors. - d) Market capitalisation refers to the total market of a listed company calculated by multiplying the total number of ordinary shares in issue by the market value of one share. - 2.
-Selkirk Systems plc. - The company could, indeed, makes more shares available to sell generally on the stock market.
+- a) The company could, indeed, makes more shares available to sell generally on the stock market.
 However, listed companies will often make a rights issue instead; it is a rather cheaper way of raising capital than via an offer for sale.
 Also, existing shareholders can reasonably be assumed to have a particular interest in the company, and they may well wish to support its activities by further investment.
 Rights issues are often very successful because of this factor.
 A further point is that, if rights are taken up by the shareholders they retain the same percentage of ownership as previously.
 This can be demonstrated by the facts in the example.
-Jancis currently holds 1/180th (approximately 0.56%) of the shares in the company.
-If she takes up the rights issue she will hold 1250 shares out of a total number of issued shares of 225 000 (180 000 shares plus the new issue of 45 000). $1250/225000 \times 100 = 0.56\%$ , i.e. the same percentage holding as before. - b) The price of the rights issue is less than the market value simply because this makes the issue appear more attractive to shareholders and so they are more likely to make the additional investment.

-c) If Jancis takes up her rights she will buy an additional 250 shares (1 for 4) at a price of £2.00 each - the value of this part of the investment is therefore $250 \times £2.00 = £500$ .
+Jancis currently hold $1/180^{\text{th}}$ (approximately 0.56%) of the shares in the company.
+If she takes up the rights issue she will hold 1250 shares out of a total number of issued shares of 225 000 (180 000 shares plus the new issue of 45 000).
+1250/225 000 x 100 = 0.56%, i.e. the same percentage holding as before. - b) The price of the rights issue is less than the market value simply because this makes the issue appear more attractive to shareholders and so they are more likely to make the additional investment. - c) If Jancis takes up her rights she will buy an additional 250 shares (1 for 4) at a price of £2.00 each the value of this part of the investment is therefore $250 \times \pounds 2.00 = \pounds 500$.

-Her existing holding, valued at market value is £2.85 $\times$ 1000 = £2850.
-The value of her shareholding at 1 February 20X4 (assuming the transaction takes place on that day) is thus £500 + 2850 = £3350.
+Her existing holding, valued at market value is $\pounds 2.85 \ge 1000 = \pounds 2850$.
+The value of her shareholding at 1 February 20X4 (assuming the transaction takes place on that day) is thus $\pounds 500 + 2850 = \pounds 3350$.